False Positives

 - path: path/to/a/file.go

-In the following example, all the reports from the linters (linters
+In the following example, all the reports from the linters (linters) that concerns the path (path) are excluded:

 linters: